Trintellix Patient Medication Guide

 - runny nose

-What are the possible side effects of BRINTELLIX?
+What are the possible side effects of TRINTELLIX?

 - serotonin syndrome.
-A potentially life-threatening problem called serotonin syndrome can happen when medicines such as BRINTELLIX are taken with certain other medicines.
+A potentially life-threatening problem called serotonin syndrome can happen when medicines such as TRINTELLIX are taken with certain other medicines.
 Symptoms of serotonin syndrome may include:

 - agitation, hallucinations, coma or other changes in mental status